NeonGeckoCom/neon-docs/docs/skill_development/displaying-information/mycroft-gui.md

 ### Simple template based text and image skill displays

-Designing a simple skill and only want to display text or images ?
-Mycroft GUI framework and Mycroft enclosure API provides ready to use QML based template wrappers that can minimalisticly display simple skills data such as text and images.
+Designing a simple skill and only want to display text or images?
+Mycroft GUI framework and Mycroft enclosure API provide ready to use QML based template wrappers that can minimalisticly display simple skills data such as text and images.
 In the example below we will showcase how to create a simple voice skill that displays simple text on your Mycroft enabled device with a display.

 **Text Example:**